 Part 4.
-General Electives - Including Bachelor of Arts Degree/Supporting Program/Minor Options 21 Credits
+General Electives - Including Bachelor of Arts Degree/Supporting Program/Minor Options 20 Credits

-Students may select 6 credits of the same foreign language (May include Biblical Languages or American Sign Language.) and 15 credits of general electives to earn a Bachelor of Arts Degree or select 21 credits of general electives to earn a Bachelor of Science Degree.
+Students may select 6-8 credits of the same foreign language (May include Biblical Languages or American Sign Language.) and 12-14 credits of general electives (for a total of 20 credits) to earn a Bachelor of Arts Degree or select 20 credits of general electives to earn a Bachelor of Science Degree.
 Students may use general electives toward meeting the program requirements for a supporting program or minor also.